 The first issue is that the ROA in the last three years has been decreasing, while R&D disclosure has been increasing.
-Nevertheless, this study still cannot confirm direct relationship with statistical significance, which conflicts with [34].
+Nevertheless, this study still cannot confirm direct relationship with statistical significance, which conflicts with [33].
 This finding confirms relationship between R&D disclosure and investment as cost, thus affecting current ROA.
 This confirms that R&D is future expectation of profit rather than immediate.
-[40] proposed that ROA should be compared within an industrial sector rather than between.
+[17] proposed that ROA should be compared within an industrial sector rather than between.

 The second issue is result of MRA on R&D disclosure and firm characteristics.
 1) Research disclosure in MAI group has positive effect on ROA but cannot explain relationship with statistical significance.
 Research investment is expensive, which affects ROA.
-Accounting standard still does not support the report (Federation of Accounting Professions, 2018), resulting in less disclosure, which concurs with [9]Development Disclosure has statistically-significant negative effect, concurring with [41], which found that R&D investment increased according to accounting and tax conditions.
+Accounting standard still does not support the report [23], resulting in less disclosure, which concurs with [9]Development Disclosure has statistically-significant negative effect, concurring with [40], which found that R&D investment increased according to accounting and tax conditions.

 The third issue is characteristics of joint effect from research disclosure.
 The study discovers positive relationship with Development Disclosure, CEO Age, Leverage, and Growth Rate.
 Negative relationship with Sector and firm age is also found.
 It can be discussed that 1) positive relationship with development disclosure can be attributed to effect of research on development, as one that needs the other.
-This concurs with [29, 42]; and [19].
-2) Positive relationship with CEO age concurs with [31] that currently CEOs have more attention on research and development as they see future benefit on performance, and expression of management vision.
-3) research disclosure has positive relationship with DAR, concurring with [16] which found that disclosure of research data as part of performance report to the stakeholders result in better firm leverage.
-4) Research disclosure has positive relationship with growth rate, concurring with [15], which explained that research investment can generate future growth rate.
+This concurs with [41]; and [31]Positive relationship with CEO age concurs with [15] that currently CEOs have more attention on research and development as they see future benefit on performance, and expression of management vision.
+3) research disclosure has positive relationship with DAR, concurring with [17] which found that disclosure of research data as part of performance report to the stakeholders result in better firm leverage.
+4) Research disclosure has positive relationship with growth rate, concurring with [13], which explained that research investment can generate future growth rate.
 5) being in the sector that R&D disclosure is expected, research disclosure can have either positive or negative effect.
-[37] proposed that R&D disclosure varies between sectors and studies should be done within each sector rather than all of them together.
-6) Research disclosure shows negative relationship with firm age, in agreement with [18, 25, 42] which found that younger firms could use information disclosure to generate better growth with research and disclosure to investors.
-[32]proposed that R&D efforts would have positive effect if they complement the core value of the business in young SMEs.
+[35] proposed that R&D disclosure varies between sectors and studies should be done within each sector rather than all of them together.
+6) Research disclosure shows negative relationship with firm age, in agreement with [27-29] which found that younger firms could use information disclosure to generate better growth with research and disclosure to investors.
+[26] proposed that R&D efforts would have positive effect if they complement the core value of the business in young SMEs.